mozilla/addons-server/docs/topics/api/accounts.rst

 .. _`account`:

 This endpoint returns information about a user's account, by the account id.
+Only :ref:`developer <developer_account>` accounts are publicly viewable - other user's accounts will return a 404 not found response code.
 Most of the information is optional and provided by the user so may be missing or inaccurate.

+.. _`developer_account`:
+A developer is defined as a user who is listed as a developer or owner of more approved add-ons.

 .. http:get:: /api/v3/accounts/account/(int:user_id|string:username)/